Eloy Jiménez Player Props: White Sox vs. Orioles

 Eloy Jiménez At The Plate

-- Jimenez has driven in a run in three games this year (50.0%), including one multiple-RBI game.
+- Jimenez has driven in a run in three games this season (42.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.